Shania Twain feels 'stronger than ever' ahead of new album release – KION546

 It’s far from the first time that the Grammy-winning artist has taken risks with her songs and music videos.

-The music video for “Any Man of Man” off her second album in which Twain bears her midriff attracted a lot of attention from both fans and critics.
+The music video for “Any Man of Mine” off her second album in which Twain bares her midriff attracted a lot of attention from both fans and critics.
 While the album was the bestselling country album that year and won a Grammy, purists said her music wasn’t country enough.

 “[They said] I’m a lap dancer.
 No, you can’t show your midriff.
 You’re gonna offend everyone, you’re gonna offend the women because they’re going to be turned off by you and going to turn off the men because you have this attitude toward men,” she recalled industry executives telling her.
 “But I just had to ignore that and go with my own my own vision.
 Trust in that.”